rbind/njtierney.com/content/cv.md

 ### Conferences

+`2019` Assistant Organiser of the fourth [rOpenSci Unconference in Australia](ozunconf19.ropensci.org).

 `2018` Principal Organiser of the third [rOpenSci Unconference in Australia](ozunconf18.ropensci.org).

 `2018` Member of the Organising Committee for [UseR!2018](https://user2018.r-project.org/), Brisbane, Australia.